How does solar battery storage work?

 b) top-up insufficient solar.

-Reason to add a battery #3) You want to indulge in some sneaky electricity arbitrage (if you are on a time-of-use tariff).
+Reason to add a battery #3) You want to make money by selling electricity to the grid.

 Why don’t all battery systems offer backup?
 Because leaving out backup makes the system cheaper and quicker to install.